How Walking With Wisdom and, Holding Yourself Accountable, Can Improve You Mentally and Spiritually.

 Forgiveness is like medicine for the heart.

-Forgiving was a very hard thing for me to do.
-My mouth would say it but my heart was a different matter entirely.
+Forgiving others who had hurt me was a challenge.
+My mouth would say it, but for my heart, it was a different matter entirely.
 Unforgiveness makes the heart sick.
-It's a stumbling block which keeps us from moving forward and block future opportunities.
+It's a stumbling block which keeps us from moving forward and block future blessings.
 I once had a friend who did not treat me well and I blamed them for years, although I tried hard to forgive them I found I could not until I understood why.

 Rate yourself on your ability to forgive.